docs-dibris/docs-dibris.github.io/docs/PhD Seminars/schedule25.md

 {: .highlight }
 The next appointment is scheduled for **Ulises Torrella** and **Arnaud Watusadisi**'s seminars, on **Thursday, April 24** at 14:30 in Room 214.

+{: .note }
+All seminars are streamed on Microsoft Teams.
+Code to join: wfogmsx

 This schedule is subject to changes.
 If you see typos or cannot be present on your assigned date, please send an email to <a href="mailto:federico.sichetti@edu.unige.it">Federico</a>.